Faculty and Staff

 Ph.D., Communication, Information, and Library Studies, Rutgers University

-A practicing librarian for 13 years before completing her Ph.D., Dr. Nicole Cooke has experience in public, medical and academic libraries.
+Dr. Nicole Cooke is the Augusta Baker Endowed Chair and an associate professor at the School of Library and Information Science.
+She was a practicing librarian for 13 years before completing her Ph.D., She has experience in public, medical and academic libraries.

-Cooke’s research and teaching interests include human information behavior, critical cultural information studies, fake news/misinformation/disinformation, and diversity and social justice in librarianship (with an emphasis on infusing them into LIS education and pedagogy).
+Cooke’s research and teaching interests include human information behavior, fake news consumption and resistance, critical cultural information studies, and diversity and social justice in librarianship.

 2018 - American Library Association Carnegie Whitney Grant